 A large part of the Company's activities is centred upon what needs to be an open and respectful dialogue with employees, clients and other stakeholders.
 Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Company does.
 The Directors consider that at present the Company is moving towards its objective of having an open culture across each of our regions of operation facilitating comprehensive dialogue and feedback and enabling positive and constructive challenge.

-Because the Group's global workforce has increased rapidly from approximately 40 in 2016 to 79 in 2018, the Company intends to carry out an employee engagement survey every other year, to commence in January 2019, that will determine if ethical values and the Company's corporate culture are recognised and respected, and seek to understand any underlying issues with the workforce.
+The Company intends to carry out a Group-wide employee engagement survey every other year, to commence before 30 June 2020, being the end of the current financial year, that will determine if ethical values and the Company's corporate culture are recognised and respected, and seek to understand any underlying issues with the workforce.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The Chairman is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role.
 He is also responsible for creating the right Board dynamic and for ensuring that all important matters, in particular strategic decisions, receive adequate time and attention at Board meetings.
-The Executive Directors are responsible for the day-to-day running of the business: Keith Broadbent (Operations) and Laura Redman-Thomas (Finance); as well as developing corporate strategy while the Non-Executive Directors are tasked with constructively challenging the decisions of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.
+The Executive Directors are responsible for the day-to-day running of the business: Keith Broadbent (CEO) and Mark Chapman (CFO); as well as developing corporate strategy while the Non-Executive Directors are tasked with constructively challenging the decisions of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.